Medical expert of the article

 Antibiotics for colds

-Alternative therapies for colds
+Alternative Treatments for Colds

-Vitamin C in the treatment of colds
+Vitamin C in the Treatment of Colds

 Zinc in the treatment of colds

-Treating a cold requires strength and energy, so, as practice shows, it is better to spend these forces on prevention and tempering.
+Treating a cold requires strength and energy, so, as practice shows, it is better to spend these forces on prevention and hardening.
 This will be a huge plus for human health at any age.